Celery

 USDA Planting Zone: 3–9

-Special Notes: Requires a longer growing season and is best planted in the fall for a winter harvest.
+Special Notes: Requires a longer growing season and is best planted in fall for a winter harvest.
 It has good storage qualities.

 Nan Ling